A pellet grill is an efficient way to cook your food, using wood pellets with a convection-style heating element.

 5. Food is too close to the flame.

-If grease fire is not the culprit, then this is usually an airflow issue in the smoker or a lack of air resistance with the pellets.
+If grease fire is not the culprit, then this is usually an airflow or ventilation issue in the smoker or a lack of air resistance with the pellets.

 Typically, the fan isn’t blowing fast enough to generate the needed vacuum pressure to suck out smoke from the hopper, which is then able to escape.